Wanderer (slave ship): Known survivors of the transport

+Victims of the passage

+At least 80 enslaved people died on the Wanderer.
+According to one account, well over 800 people were packed into the Wanderer, vastly more than the ship was meant to carry, and fewer than 500 landed in the United States.
+Some of the deaths were because "between Cuba and Jekyll island a vessel was sighted which was believed to be in chase of her by the officers of the Wanderer.
+Hurriedly as many negroes as could be forced between the hatches were crowded below and weights were fastened to those remaining and they were heaved overboard.
+The exact number thus massacred is not known."

 Wanderers later career

 During the next two years, ownership of Wanderer changed several times.

-In November of 1859 the ship sailed again on another slaving expedition, by a crew of 27 "stealing" the vessel from its owner, with the apparent connivance of port officials.
+In November 1859 the ship sailed again on another slaving expedition, by a crew of 27 "stealing" the vessel from its owner, with the apparent connivance of port officials.
 According to one report, it sailed in broad daylight, with hundreds looking on; according to another, it left between midnight and 1 AM.
 The owner, who was suspected of participating or approving, attempted to chase it on another ship, "but he was like the Irishman looking for a day's work, and praying that he might not find it".
 Near the coast of Africa, the first mate led a mutiny and left her captain at sea in a small boat.
 The mate said he had been forced onto the ship and prevented from getting off.
 He sailed Wanderer to Fire Island, then Boston, Massachusetts.
 After he arrived at Boston on 24 December 1859, the mate turned her over to federal authorities, and 10 men were imprisoned; those who had been forced onto the ship were released.

 In April 1861, upon the outbreak of the American Civil War, the United States Government seized Wanderer to prevent her from falling into the hands of the Confederate States of America.
 She served in the United States Navy from then until June 1865, being used as a gunboat, a tender, and a hospital ship.
 After she had been sold into mercantile service in June 1865, Wanderer operated commercially until on 12 January 1871, when she was lost off Cape Maisí, Cuba.

 Legacy and commemoration

-Most historians long believed that Wanderer was the last slave ship to reach the U.S., including W. E. B. Du Bois, in his book The Suppression of the African Slave-Trade to the United States of America, 1638–1870.
+Most historians long believed that Wanderer was the last slave ship to reach the US, including W. E. B. Du Bois, in his book The Suppression of the African Slave-Trade to the United States of America, 1638–1870.
 But the schooner Clotilda landed slaves in 1860 and is the last known slave ship to bring captives to the US.